Construction

 Efficiency

-• Factory environments are controlled which increases worker safety and there will never be weather delays.
+Factory environments are controlled which increases worker safety and removes weather delays.

-• Precise planning and scheduling limits cost overruns and wasted labor hours.
+Precise planning and scheduling limit cost overruns and wasted labor hours.

-It all sounds great.
-So why wouldn’t an architect want to employ these approaches?
+So why wouldn’t an architect employ these approaches?

 There are many benefits to modular construction, but you can’t simply “slice up a design” any design and have it built in a factory.
 You’ll need to work within a defined design systems and with a larger team of stakeholders.